Compared: The Cost of a Disney Cruise vs. Disney World (Which Is Cheaper?)

 Don’t Have to Fight Crowds & Long Days

 Let’s face it, heading to Disney World can be anything but relaxing.
 The parks are big and can be crowded.
 By the end of the day you can be exhausted.
 In comparison, taking a cruise is more relaxing.
 Explore the ship, head to the pool, or simply hang out at the beach.
-There is no shortage of things to do on the ship, but it’s not as “go-go” as visiting the resort.
+There is no shortage of things to do on the ship, but it’s not as “go-go” as visiting the parks.

 No Worries About the Florida Heat